Panera to stop selling Charged Sips caffeinated drinks allegedly linked to 2 deaths

 Sarah Katz, a 21-year-old college student with a heart condition, died in September 2022 after drinking a Charged Lemonade beverage.
 Her family filed a lawsuit against Panera alleging the lemonade drink, which contains higher caffeine levels than Red Bull and Monster Energy Drink combined, came with no warning.

-On its website, the Charged Sips beverages are described as containing between 155 and 302 milligrams of Caffeine.
+On its website, the Charged Sips beverages contain between 155 and 302 milligrams of Caffeine.
 They come with a warning indicating they are not recommended for "children, people sensitive to caffeine, pregnant or nursing women."

 It's safe for most healthy adults to consume up to 400 milligrams of caffeine a day, according to The Mayo Clinic.
 That's the rough equivalent of about four cups of coffee or 10 cans of soda.